Meta Tags For SEO: A Simple Guide For Beginners

 - Follow HTML structure guidelines for optimal SEO.

-- Use only one H1 per page.
+- Use only one H1 per page and it should not exceed 60 characters.

 - Ensure your headings accurately reflect the sections they describe.